nickhale/alphariccati/README.txt

-# alphariccati
-Companion code for "Approximate solutions to a nonlinear functional differential equation"

-These codes reproduce the results in HALE, THOMANN, and WEIDEMAN - APPROXIMATE SOLUTIONS TO A NONLINER FUNCTIONAKL DIFFERENTIAL EQUATION
+These codes reproduce the results in HALE, ThOMANN, and WEIDEMAN - APPROXIMATE SOLUTIONS TO A NONLINER FUNCTIONAKL DIFFERENTIAL EQUATION

 The code relies on